Chicago-Digital/google-xml-feed/README.md

 # google-xml-feed

-A full stack app that finds friends by checking compatibility.
-Similar to a dating app.
+A REST api that receives data from business catalyst and sends it to Google Shopping.